ubc-library-rc/intro-git/content/fork-and-clone.md

 ![pull request button](figures/pull-request-comment.png)

-*4*{: .circle .circle-blue} The final step is to click _Create Pull Request_ to save your contribution.
+*4*{: .circle .circle-blue} The final step is to click _Create pull request_ to save your contribution.
 The project repository owner then has the opportunity to review your contributions before merging them into the main project.

 ### Keeping your fork current
 A _fork_ is a copy of a directory at a moment in time.
-As other team members make contributions your own fork may no longer reflect the current state of the project.
-When a fork is "behind" the project directory a note will appear in GitHub above the list of files.
-To incorporate changes from the main project directory into your local copy click the _Fetch Upstream_ link.
+As other team members make contributions to the project repository your own fork may no longer reflect the current state of the project.
+When a fork is "behind" the project repository a note will appear in GitHub above the list of files.
+To incorporate changes from the main project into your local copy click the _Fetch upstream_ link.

 ![pull request button](figures/fetch-upstream.png)

 ### Keeping your local copy current
-_Fetch Upstream_ will update your _fork_ with other team members' changes.
+_Fetch upstream_ will update your _fork_ with other team members' changes.
 To bring those same changes back down to the _clone_ on your local machine use the `git pull` command.

 *1*{: .circle .circle-blue} Open a terminal and navigate to the cloned repository in your local file system